Penalty shoot-out (association football): Internationals

 The first penalty shoot-out in a World Cup match was in the dramatic West Germany vs France semi-final match in 1982.
 After the penalty shoot-out ended equal, it went into sudden death.

 Goalkeepers have been known to win shoot-outs by their kicking.
 For example, in a UEFA Euro 2004 quarter-final match, Portugal goalkeeper Ricardo saved a kick (without gloves) from England's Darius Vassell and then scored the winning shot.
 Another example is Vélez Sársfield's José Luis Chilavert in the 1994 Copa Libertadores Finals.
-(Chilavert had a reputation as a dead-ball specialist and scored 41 goals during his club career.)
+(Chilavert had a reputation as a dead-ball specialist and scored 41 goals during his club career.).
+More recently, in the 2023 African Cup of Nations, DR Congo's Lionel Mpasi shot the ball into the top right-hand corner against Mohamed Gabaski, who had been a penalty-saving specialist in Egypt's run to the final in Cameroon two years prior.

 Antonín Panenka (Czechoslovakia) decided the penalty shoot-out at the UEFA Euro 1976 Final against West Germany with a famous chip to the middle of the goal.

-The England national team has lost seven (out of nine) penalty shoot-outs in major tournament finals, including losses to Germany in the semi-finals of the 1990 FIFA World Cup and UEFA Euro 1996 (the latter following a win over Spain by the same method in the previous round).
+The England national team has lost seven (out of ten) penalty shoot-outs in major tournament finals, including losses to Germany in the semi-finals of the 1990 FIFA World Cup and UEFA Euro 1996 (the latter following a win over Spain by the same method in the previous round).
 After Euro 1996, England lost four more shoot-outs in a row in major tournament finals, losing to Argentina at the 1998 World Cup, Portugal at Euro 2004 and the 2006 World Cup and Italy at Euro 2012, before finally breaking their losing streak at the 2018 World Cup against Colombia; this shoot-out also allowed England to progress into the quarter-finals for the first time in twelve years.
 England again lost a penalty shoot-out to Italy in the UEFA Euro 2020 Final.
+They won their following penalty shootout against Switzerland in the UEFA Euro 2024 Quarter Finals.

 The Netherlands, meanwhile, lost four consecutive shoot-outs: against Denmark in Euro 1992, France in Euro 1996, Brazil in the 1998 World Cup, and Italy in Euro 2000, before finally winning one against Sweden in Euro 2004.
 In Euro 2000, the Netherlands had two penalty kicks during the match and four attempts in the shoot-out but only managed to convert one kick against Italian keeper Francesco Toldo.
 Frank de Boer had both a penalty kick and shoot-out kick saved by Toldo, who also saved from Paul Bosvelt to give Italy a 3–1 shoot-out victory.
 The Netherlands' fortunes seemed to improve during the 2014 World Cup, when they defeated Costa Rica on penalty kicks in their quarter-final match, only to lose their semi-final match against Argentina on penalties.
 The 2022 World Cup saw their losing a shoot-out against Argentina once again, but this time in the quarter-finals.